1. Home

 My electric bill is $290/mo

 An electrical meter installed in your home measures watts of electricity.
 A watt is the product of voltage and amperage (aka current) in an electrical circuit: 1 watt = 1 volt x 1 amp.
-This formula only represents a measure of electrical potential, so an element of time must be added to measure the actual energy usage.
+But a watt is only a measure of electrical potential, so an element of time must be added to measure the actual energy usage.

 Thus, electrical usage in the home is a measurement of watts consumed over a period of time (hours) and is expressed in the unit kilowatt-hours.
 To put it simply, a kilowatt-hour is 1,000 watts of electricity used over 1 hour of time.